 Assisted Reproductive Services (ARS) enables couples experiencing fertility issues to achieve pregnancy by artificial or partially artificial methods.
 It’s more commonly known as ‘fertility treatment’.

-IVF is a service that helps women achieve pregnancy with the help of medical treatment.
+In Vitro Fertilisation (IVF) is a common type of ARS.
+It is a service that helps women achieve pregnancy with the help of medical treatment.
 It is used to overcome a range of fertility issues including sperm antibodies, endometriosis or unexplained infertility.
-Treatment is administered by a fertility specialist, who is supported by a team of nurses, counselors and scientists.
+Treatment is administered by a fertility specialist, who is supported by a team of nurses, counsellors and scientists.